Gaussian process: Applications

 Inference of continuous values with a Gaussian process prior is known as Gaussian process regression, or kriging; extending Gaussian process regression to multiple target variables is known as cokriging.
 Gaussian processes are thus useful as a powerful non-linear multivariate interpolation tool.
+Kriging is also used to extend Gaussian process in the case of mixed integer inputs.

 Gaussian processes are also commonly used to tackle numerical analysis problems such as numerical integration, solving differential equations, or optimisation in the field of probabilistic numerics.

 Gaussian processes can also be used in the context of mixture of experts models, for example.
 The underlying rationale of such a learning framework consists in the assumption that a given mapping cannot be well captured by a single Gaussian process model.
 Instead, the observation space is divided into subsets, each of which is characterized by a different mapping function; each of these is learned via a different Gaussian process component in the postulated mixture.

 Gaussian process prediction, or Kriging

 When concerned with a general Gaussian process regression problem (Kriging), it is assumed that for a Gaussian process $f$ observed at coordinates $x$, the vector of values $f(x)$ is just one sample from a multivariate Gaussian distribution of dimension equal to number of observed coordinates $n$.
 Therefore, under the assumption of a zero-mean distribution, $f (x') \sim N (0, K(\theta,x,x'))$, where $K(\theta,x,x')$ is the covariance matrix between all possible pairs $(x,x')$ for a given set of hyperparameters θ.

 As such the log marginal likelihood is: